AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 For more information, see [Add nodes](#add-nodes).

+#### Remove a breakdown

+To remove a breakdown that has been applied:

+1. Right-click the node that has the breakdown applied.

+1. Select **[!UICONTROL Remove breakdown]**.

 ### Create an audience

 The option to create an audience is available for the following objects on the canvas: